 National data on term-to-term persistence are scant, but two CCRC studies of community college students in Washington and Virginia found that a quarter of students who enroll in the fall semester do not return in the spring.
 Of those who do enroll in the spring, one fifth do not return for the subsequent fall semester (Jaggars & Xu, 2010; Jaggars & Xu, 2011).

-Of first-time college students who enrolled in a community college in 2003-04, fewer than 36 percent earned a credential from a two- or four-year institution within six years (Radford, Berkner, Wheeless, & Shepherd, 2010).
+Of first-time college students who enrolled in a community college in 2003–04, 34 percent earned a credential from a two- or four-year institution within six years.
+Another twenty percent had not yet received a credential but were currently enrolled somewhere.
+(Radford, Berkner, Wheeless, & Shepherd, 2010).

 While about 60 percent of community college students enroll in at least one developmental education course, many more are referred but never enroll (Bailey, 2009).

 Another study using national data found that 58 percent of recent high school graduates who entered community colleges took at least one developmental course.
 Only about one quarter of these students (28 percent) went on to earn any degree or certificate within 8.5 years (Attewell, Lavin, Domina, & Levey, 2006).